Microtome/websocket-serial-server/README.md

 with sub_id to handler method
 * [ ] Use something like Rustache to manage the html template?
 That way brackets don't need doubling up.
+* [ ] Reduce the usage of String in favor of &str?

 ## Limitations